Reference

 KeyAction

-yAllow once
+yAllow once (immediate)

-aAlways allow (project, saved to .maki/permissions.toml)
+aAlways allow for this project (confirm; saved to .maki/permissions.toml)

-AAlways allow (global, saved to ~/.config/maki/permissions.toml)
+AAlways allow globally (confirm; saved to ~/.config/maki/permissions.toml)

-DDeny always (global)
+DDeny always globally (confirm)

 Scope Generalization